Emmotes/ic_spoilers/docs/morte.md

     "id": 2983,
     "flavour_text": "",
     "description": {
-        "desc": "Morte requires and consumes twice as many Evasion stacks when he dodges an attack, but the base effect of Litany of Curses is increased by $amount___3% for $time seconds after he does so.
+        "desc": "Morte requires and consumes twice as many Evasion stacks when he dodges an attack, but the base effect of Litany of Curses is increased by $amount___3% for $time___2 seconds after he does so.
 Does not stack, but the timer resets if he dodges again before it expires."
     },
     "effect_keys": [
         {